kevinolega/callcentertrainingtips/_posts/2019-05-26-mae-malabon.md

 She’ll ask questions or share a story that will end in you sharing your own story or experience to get the focus from her English to your English.

-She told me that she watched [You Tube videos](http://callcentertrainingtips.com/youtube) and had read my blog at one point of I remember correctly.
+She told me that she watched [You Tube videos](http://callcentertrainingtips.com/youtube) and had read my website at one point of I remember correctly.

 She learned by asking people who spoke in English well to correct her until she got it perfectly.